-Vitamin C in its purest form is highly effective yet a tricky ingredient to formulate with as it is unstable due to its properties andexposure to oxygen, light, water and high pH.
+Vitamin C in its purest form is highly effective yet a tricky ingredient to formulate with as it is unstable due to its properties and exposure to oxygen, light, water and high pH.

-You’ll often see thebest Vitamin C serum which contains L-Ascorbic acid stored in dark, brown or amber-colored containers which are airtight.
+You’ll often see the best Vitamin C serum which contains L-Ascorbic acid stored in dark, brown or amber-colored containers which are airtight.
 Put the cap back on as soon as you can and make sure that it’s screwed on tight to avoid air from seeping in.To prevent vitamin c from going bad, you can store it inside the fridge which will keep the Vitamin C Serum fresh longer.

 There are arguments as to when would be the best time to apply Vitamin C to be most effective.
 Some experts said that it should be applied at night to help the skin to repair itself.
 Some said it should be during the day to help fight free radical damage which we accumulate throughout the day.

 Another tip is to apply it on your neck to benefit from the same skincare you give your face.

 Remember that it could take some time before you see its effectiveness, so patience and consistency plays a big role here.

-There are no known harmful side effects of Vitamin C except the occasional breakouts, redness or irritation which could be a result of a formulation which does not suit your skin or if you have allergies or a sensitive skin type.
-In this case, you can always try another brand or formulation.
+There are no known harmful side effects of Vitamin C except the occasional breakouts, redness or irritation which could be a result of a formulation that isn't suited for your skin type.

 Maintain a positive outlook in life and if one product doesn’t suit you, move on and find another.
 It’s more of a trial and error thing until you get to see your match.
 Most importantly, as much as you would like to see results, be patient!

 Now you know what to look for in a Vitamin C serum which will give you the best results, have you already picked the best Vitamin C serum for your skin?

-Meanwhile, stay awesome, perfect beauties!
+Meanwhile, stay awesome, beauties!